A Way Abroad Logo

 Taking class outdoors at the jungle school

-Panama city is a busy city, but it’s not very big in size.
+Panama City is a busy city but it’s not very big in size.
 This means that if you are an English teacher, word of mouth can and will spread.
+Although there are many English teachers in Panama, oftentimes the demand is still high.

-You can work with other teachers to teach the clients they cannot attend to or simply start off by stepping in for them when they are sick or maybe want to take a vacation.
 Another way I found clients was through posting on social media in expat groups.
-Not all expats living in Panama come from an English-speaking country, so oftentimes if you post a flyer or comment on someone looking for an English teacher, you can make a connection.
+Not all expats living in Panama come from an English-speaking country, so oftentimes, if you're a native speaker, if you post a flyer or comment on someone looking for an English teacher, you can make a connection.

-4. Tutoring for Families
+4. Private Tutoring for Families

 This can be a very profitable market to tap into because English education in most public schools isn’t the best.

-Parents like to have a tutor to help students really learn and improve with the language.
+Parents like to have private tutors to help their kids really learn and improve with the language.
 In Panama, there is a very large expat community.
 On top of that, there are many families who have moved to Panama because the father of the family is working there.
-Thus this leads to a great opportunity to teach English to young children whose parents want them to have more conversation practice.
-Most of the families I worked for had children that were either bilingual or trilingual.

 The way that I started was by simply making myself known in the expat community and making it known that I work with children.

-In Panama City, there are many English teachers, some local and some foreign, but usually there aren't many teachers who feel comfortable working with children, especially children around the ages of 5 and 6 years old.
 Next, I used online platforms such as Facebook groups for families and mothers.
 Often in these Facebook groups, mothers will post asking if there is anyone who teaches English and is comfortable working with children.

 When my first family approached me about working with their children, we did a trial run.
 I came to their home, where the lessons would be held, to meet and interact with the children.
 Most of the time the children will be shy at first, so it’s a good idea to bring toys or things to break the ice.
 I brought my tablet with a picture from home and fun pictures of animals.
 I also brought a children’s book and had a playlist of fun songs.